MichaelFlops/dayNnight/README.md

 ###Quickstart:

-Using:- If you want to simply use the library, you all you need is the night.min.css and dayNnight.js files linked into your site.
+If you want to simply use the library, all you need to do is clone the repo and grab just the night.min.css and dayNnight.js files, then link into your web pages.

   - `<link href="../../dist/css/night.min.css" rel="stylesheet">`
   - `<script src="dayNnight.js"></script>`